What is SentryOne Portal?

 Additional Information: See the TempDB article.

 The Dashboard view displays the performance charts for monitored targets.

 Additional Information: See the Dashboards article.

-SentryOne Portal offers the ability to create custom dashboards.
-With custom dashboards, you can include the performance metric widgets that you want, and you can have performance charts for different targets on the same dashboard.
+SentryOne Portal offers the ability to create custom dashboards with configurable charts.
+With custom dashboards, you can include the performance metric widgets that you want, and you can have custom charts for different targets on the same dashboard.
 This feature is specific to SentryOne Portal and is not available in the SentryOne client.

 Additional Information: The SentryOne Portal feature page contains a feature overview.